• Skip to primary navigation

 Eligibility:

-Eligible candidates for the “Inspiring the Spirit of Aggieland – The 41 Award” must be a member of the Texas A&M University faculty or administration in College Station, Texas.
+Eligible candidates for the “Inspiring the Spirit of Aggieland – The 41 Award” must be currently employed in a full-time status as a member of the Texas A&M University faculty or administration in College Station, Texas.

 Criteria for Selection: